nullstack/nullstack.github.io/articles/service-worker.md

 - *responsive*: boolean
 - *installation*: BeforeInstallPromptEvent
 - *registration*: ServiceWorkerRegistration

+The following keys are available as *readwrite* in the client context:

+- *headers*: object

 When a [server function](/server-functions) is called *fetching* will be set to true until the response is resolved.